The Missing Home Buyers: Regional Heterogeneity and Credit Contractions

 72 Pages Posted: 24 Jan 2021 Last revised: 31 May 2022

 This paper demonstrates that the protracted decrease in young homeownership since the Great Recession was driven by high-house price regions, despite credit standards changing mostly nationally.
-Using a panel of U.S. metro areas, I calibrate a multi-region dynamic equilibrium model with overlapping generations of mobile households.
-Aggregate and regional dynamics are explained by the heterogeneous impacts of an aggregate credit contraction rather than by local shocks.
-Preexisting differences between regions and cohorts amplify differences in busts.
-The effect of subsidies to first-time buyers is dampened, because they fail to stimulate regions that suffer larger busts.
+Using a panel of U.S. metro areas, I calibrate an equilibrium spatial macro-finance model with overlapping generations of mobile households.
+Aggregate and regional housing dynamics are explained more by the heterogeneous impacts of an aggregate credit tightening than by local shocks.
+Lower Millennial income and wealth amplify this effect.
+The impact of subsidies to first-time buyers is dampened, because they fail to stimulate regions that suffer larger busts.
 Place-based subsidies achieve larger gains.